davidgasquez/kaggle-airbnb/README.md

 This repository contains the code developed for the [Airbnb's Kaggle competition][competition].
-It's written in **Python** mostly in the form of **Jupyter Notebooks**.
+It's written in **Python** mostly in the form of **Jupyter Notebooks** when exploring or developing new models, and in regular Python files when it's something I think it's important.
 Feel free to contribute to the code or open an issue if you see something wrong.

 [competition]: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings